1934 Italian general election

 General elections were held in Italy on 26 March 1934.
 At the time, the country was a single-party state with the National Fascist Party (PNF) as the only legally permitted party.

-Following a parliamentary reform enacted in 1928 by the Chamber of Deputies and Senate, the elections were held in the form of a referendum.
-The Grand Council of the PNF, now an official state organ, was allowed to compose a single party list to be either approved or rejected by the voters.
+Following parliamentary reforms enacted in 1928 by the Chamber of Deputies and Senate, the elections were held in the form of a referendum.
+The Grand Council of Fascism, an official state organ since December 1928, was allowed to compose a single party list to be either approved or rejected by the voters.
 The list put forward was ultimately approved by 99.84% of voters.
 The overwhelming majority provoked Benito Mussolini to dub the election the "second referendum of Fascism."

 These would be the last elections of any sort held under Fascist rule.
 In 1939, the Chamber of Deputies was replaced with the Chamber of Fasces and Corporations, whose members were not elected but instead nominated by party organs.

 Background

 In 1929 a concordat with the Vatican was signed, ending decades of struggle between the Italian state and the Papacy that dated back to the 1870 takeover of the Papal States by the House of Savoy during the unification of Italy.
-The Lateran treaties, by which the Italian state was at last recognized by the Catholic Church, and the independence of Vatican City was recognized by the Italian state, were so much appreciated by the ecclesiastic hierarchy that Pope Pius XI acclaimed Mussolini as "the Man of Providence".
+The Lateran treaties, by which the Italian state was at last recognized by the Catholic Church, and the independence of Vatican City was recognized by the Italian state, were so much appreciated by the ecclesiastic hierarchy that Pope Pius XI acclaimed Mussolini as a "Man of Providence".

-During 1930s Mussolini also led the armed local fascist militia, the MVSN or "Blackshirts", which terrorized incipient resistances in the cities and provinces and established the OVRA, an institutionalized secret police that carried official state support.
-In this way he succeeded in keeping power in his own hands and preventing the emergence of any rival.
+During 1930s, a number of organisations suppressed opposition to Mussolini's regime.
+The MVSN or "Blackshirts" terrorized urban and provincial resistance.
+OVRA, an institutionalized secret police, was founded in 1927 with official state support.
+Opponents of the regime were often imprisoned or sent to confino (internal exile within Italy).

 After Adolf Hitler came into power, threatening Italian interests in Austria and the Danube basin, Mussolini proposed the Four Power Pact with Britain, France and Germany in 1933.
-When the Austrian 'austro-fascist' Chancellor Engelbert Dollfuss with dictatorial power was assassinated on 25 July 1934, by National-Socialist supporters, Mussolini even threatened Germany with war in the event of a German invasion of Austria.
+When the Austrian 'austro-fascist' Chancellor Engelbert Dollfuss was assassinated on 25 July 1934, by National-Socialist supporters, Mussolini even threatened Germany with war in the event of a German invasion of Austria.
 Mussolini for a period of time continued strictly opposing any German attempt to obtain Anschluss and promoted the ephemeral Stresa Front against Germany in 1935.